eoyebami/eoyebami.github.io/posts/k8s/istio/2024-04-30-istio-security-authentication.md

     kind: RequestAuthentication
     metadata:
       name: test-req-auth
-      namespace: test # with this set, this becomes a namespace-wide policy; if this and labels are not set it becomes mesh wide
+      namespace: test # with this set, this becomes a namespace-wide policy; if this is set to istio-system it becomes mesh-wide
     spec:
       selector:
         matchLabels: